mensetsu/backstage-challenge/README.md

 **Questions**

 - **Q8:** Where it needs to be changed and why?

+The route for the `ScaffolderPage` needs to be updated in App.tsx to update the target page.
+Also, the `SideBarItem` in Root.tsx needs it's `to` to be updated so the sidebar will be correctly linked to the scaffolder.

 - **Q9:** Which page is loaded first `Root.tsx` or `App.tsx` and why?

+The `Root` element is used in the App.tsx page, so the Root element will be loaded when the App element is rendered.

 ### Creating a Custom Backstage Plugin: Display Users